autowarefoundation/autoware.universe/perception/radar_crossing_objects_noise_filter/README.md

   - Default parameter is 3.0.

 This parameter is the velocity threshold to filter.
 If velocity of an object is larger than this parameter, it can be a candidate for noise object.
 In other words, if velocity of an object is smaller than this parameter, it is a filtered object.
 If this parameter is set smaller, more objects are considered noise.
-In detail. see algorithm chapter.
+In detail, see algorithm chapter.